universal-ctags/ctags/docs/optlib.rst

 The above will be discussed in more detail shortly.

 First, let's explain the feature with an example.
-Consider a imaginary language "`X`" has a similar syntax as JavaScript: "var" is used as defining variable(s), , and "/\* ... \*/" is used for block comments.
+Consider an imaginary language "`X`" has a similar syntax as JavaScript: "var" is used as defining variable(s), , and "/\* ... \*/" is used for block comments.